No Information Currently Available.

 For a list of Frequently Asked Questions about the program unrelating to structure, try out the FAQ page

-Students will attend weekly seminars to learn more about applying to and preparing for graduate school, funding opportunities for research, connecting with current UCSD graduate students, career opportunities in academia and industry, and making good scientific presentations.
-All participants will display the results of their research efforts at a poster session at the end of the program a Certificate of Merit will be awarded.
+The Qualcomm Institute Summer Undergraduate Research Scholars program provides UCSD undergrads with the opportunity to perform hands-on research under the guidance of a UCSD faculty advisor over a 10-week period during the summer.
+The student can either assist in an ongoing research project or propose a new project.
+Summer Scholars must attend weekly seminars to learn more about applying to and preparing for graduate school, funding opportunities for research, communication skills, connecting with currect UCSD grad students, career opportunities in academia and industry, and how to make a strong scientific presentation.
+All Summer Scholars must display the results of their research at a poster session at the end of the program, at which point a Certificate of Merit will be awarded.

 Research Proposal Requirements